Symposium 2025

 Download|2008

-Puck Knipscheer is group leader at the Hubrecht Institute, professor by special appointment of Biochemistry of Genome maintenance at the Leiden University Medical Center and Oncode Investigator.
+Puck Knipscheer is group leader at the Hubrecht Institute, professor by special appointment of Biochemistry of Genome maintenance at the Leiden University Medical Center and Investigator at Oncode Institute.
 Her group studies how toxic DNA lesions, called DNA interstrand crosslinks (ICLs), are repaired and how secondary DNA structures (G-quadruplexes) are resolved.
 These processes are important to maintain the integrity of our genome which is crucial to prevent genetic diseases such as cancer.
 The Knipscheer group studies these processes during active DNA replication in Xenopus egg extracts.
 These extracts recapitulate both processes under physiological conditions, which enables them to study the molecular details of these important pathways.

 Scientific training and positions